lamps-wg/documentsigning-eku/draft-ietf-lamps-documentsigning-eku.md

 --- abstract

-RFC5280 specifies several extended key purpose identifiers (KeyPurposeIds) for X.509 certificates.
+RFC 5280 specifies several extended key purpose identifiers (KeyPurposeIds) for X.509 certificates.
 This document defines a general purpose document signing KeyPurposeId for inclusion in the Extended Key Usage (EKU) extension of X.509 public key certificates.